kavyareddy-111/ShapeAI_Python_Machine_Learning/README.md

-#SHAPEAI PYTHON AND MACHINE LEARNING BOOTCAMP
+#SHAPEAI PYTHON AND MACHINE LEARNING BOOTCAMP.

 Hi I made this project during the 7 Days Free Bootcammp, conducted by <b> SHAPEAI
 </b>.
 The instructor during the session was Mr.shaurya Sinha (Data Analyst Intern at Jio).
 I got to